puzzleYOU/parviraptor/README.md

 ## Development

-For developing `parviraptor` it is necessary to have `nix` 2.x and `direnv` 2.x installed as system-wide dependency. `nix` must have enabled the features "nix command" and "flake support".
+For developing `parviraptor` it is necessary to have `nix` 2.x and `direnv` 2.x installed as system-wide dependencies. `nix` must have enabled the features "nix command" and "flake support".

 The development shell can be invoked by e.g. `direnv exec . zsh`.
 Executing